atul-sirsode/Classic-ASP/README.md

 # Open Visual Studio in admin-mode
 1) Enable debugging from visual studio, make sure vs should open in admin-mode.
 2) Hit debugger in code, want to debug
-3) goto debug menu, attach to process - > select w3wp.exe file process -> click attached.
+3) goto debug menu, attach to process - > in attach to : select script -> refresh - > select w3wp.exe file process -> click attached.